SlexAxton/yepnope.js/README.markdown

 ##Current Version##

-0.2.3 alpha  (Note LABjs is in a bit of flux with some new browsers, so check the labjs repo for changes there.
+0.2.3 (Note LABjs is in a bit of flux with some new browsers, so check the labjs repo for changes there.
 I'll keep on top of it as well.)

 ##License##